nicm42/100-days-of-code-v2/log 2.md

 **Day 9: 25th November 2020**
 Finally finished the accordion and submitted it!
 It took forever for a newbie challenge.
 I can definitely see how the Figma files would be a help, but I'm not sure I can justify a subscription at the moment.
 Maybe if I did a bigger challenge that was all about the looks.

+**Day 10: 27th November 2020**
+I spent some time, after I committed this, playing about with my email address in GitKraken.
+It wasn't working and now it is and I'm not sure ahy but I'm not going to touch it.
+I made a small change on the accordion, based on feedback, and then look at some others to see how other people did it.
+I found one person to give some feedback to, but it's hard because unless they ask specific questions, it's hard to tell what level people are at.